 State of Washington Classified Job Specification

-Supervises a unit of Financial Service Specialists who determine eligibility for financial, medical, food and child care benefits.
+Supervises a unit of Public Benefits Specialists who determine eligibility for financial, medical, food and childcare benefits.
 Influences outcomes and builds strategic partnerships with entities, such as: other state agencies and local community offices for the delivery of human services to individuals, families and communities.

-Supervises a staff of Financial Service Specialists in gathering information regarding public assistance clients' eligibility for financial assistance;
+Supervises a staff of Specialists in gathering information regarding clients' eligibility for public assistance programs;

-Supervises Financial Service Specialists with assistance of lead worker through individual and group conferences by reading and analyzing records and reports and evaluating performance; recommends placements and reassignments;
+Supervises Public Benefits Specialists with assistance of lead worker through individual and group conferences by reading and analyzing records and reports and evaluating performance; recommends placements and reassignments;

 Establishes unit workloads and quality standards; reviews completed complaints and eligibility determinations to ensure that appropriate data gathering and verification techniques were utilized and that findings were adequately documented;

-Analyzes adequacy of agency policy and practices; participates in formulation of local policies and procedures for development of financial assistance programs administered by the agency; explains policies and rules to unit staff;
+Analyzes adequacy of agency policy and practices; participates in formulation of local policies and procedures for development of public assistance programs administered by the agency; explains policies and rules to unit staff;

 Teaches employees to elicit and evaluate needs of recipients and refer them to other sources available; allocates workloads and measures performance in relation to workload standards;

 Plans and directs induction and training of new staff members; plans and coordinates in-service training for staff; encourages continuing interest in increased job effectiveness;

 Consults with agency management regarding unit requirements; makes recommendations regarding budget requirements for the unit such as staffing, equipment, space, etc.;